-\textbf{YouTube Face (YTF) Dataset \cite{wolf2011face}} is an online YouTube video repository for 1,595 identities capturing a wide range of awful visual variations, including low-resolution and motion blurred footage.
+\textbf{YouTube Face (YTF) Dataset \cite{wolf2011face}} is an online YouTube video repository for 1,595 identities capturing a wide range of awful visual variations, including low-resolution and motion-blurred footage.
 The YTF evaluation protocol is originally set up for face verification.
-For periocular identification, we single out 225 subjects with at least four videos per subject in our experiments, where three videos are designated for the gallery set and the remaining for the probe set.
+For periocular identification, we single out 225 subjects with at least four videos per subject in our experiments, where three videos are designated for the gallery setting and the remaining for the probe set.
 This results in 150,259 gallery images and 36,995 probe images.